-Advantages Disadvantages Dual Booting natively on the computer's hardware, there is no performance overhead.
+Advantages Disadvantages Dual Booting there is no performance overhead.
 Because both operating systems directly access the computer's hardware, there are not hardware compatibility issues.
 The setup is conceptually simpler.
-Simply You can only run one operating system and its applications at a time.
+Simples are not hardware.
+You can only run one operating system and its applications at a time.
 To start the second operating system, you must reboot.
 There is no clipboard sharing between applications in both operating systems.
 If text is to be shared across applications, it must be saved in a file then loaded by applications in the other operating system.
-Virtual Machine applications run at the same time as the host operating system and its applications.
-There is clipboard sharing between applications in both operating systems.
-Text can be copied from an application in one operating system, and pasted into Because the guest operating system is running under the control of virtual machine software, the guest operating system and its applications will execute noticeably slower than if they were running natively on the computer.
+Virtual Machine Because the guest operating system is running under the control of virtual machine software, the guest operating system and its applications will execute noticeably slower than if they were running natively on the computer.
 Because both operating systems run concurrently, the performance of the host operating system may degrade.